 Surprisingly, we got there easily enough, with the usual white-knuckle taxi ride.
 The dresses fit, I paid, and we left.
 When we got to the taxi station, the line was huge.
 Keep in mind that there is zero personal space in China and people will jump in front of you to get the next cab.
 We simply did not feel like getting jostled.
 So I suggested that we go to the Shangri La to get a taxi.

 Now, the Shangri La is a hotel in Shenzhen that caters to Westerners – it’s about a five-minute walk from Lowu.
 So Tammy and I enter through a side door, use the very nice modern bathrooms, and walk out the front entrance whereupon the doorman hails us a cab.
 They assumed we were guests.
 We let them.
 As we drove by the very long taxi line in the hot streets, I did feel a twinge of guilt for using my Western Card.
-But then I thought, all’s fair in lines and taxis in China.
+I thought, all’s fair in lines and taxis in China.